 d) If the cat has buried their poop, then ensure you dig up both the poop and an inch or so of the surrounding area to ensure you catch every morsel.
 Remember, Toxoplasma Gondii can survive for 18 months!

-e) Your gloves and trowel may be dedicated to poop cleaning but still clean them with a strong detergent after each use
+e) Your gloves and trowel may be dedicated to poop cleaning but still clean them with a strong detergent after each use if they’re reusable.
+If you are using disposable gloves then ensure you do exactly that – dispose of them!

 How to Stop Cats Pooping In Your Garden